openfl/starling/README.md

 starling-openfl
 ===============
 An unofficial port of Starling framework.
+Currently based on Starling 1.7.

 [HTML5 version of the demo](http://vroad.github.io/starling-samples) (Last Update:2015/10/14)